jjj333-p/dendrite-admin-interface/README.md

         - `f` or `false` to keep all sessions logged in.
     - `? password` - optionally set a password to reset to.
 If no password is supplied, it will default to a randomized 35 byte base64 string which will be returned.
 Because of Dendrite the password has to be at least 8 characters.
 Due to technical difficulties you can not have any spaces in a password set through this interface.

+- `newaccount <mxid/localpart> ?<password>`

+    Create a new normal user account.
+    - `mxid/localpart` - the username to create for the user.
+This can be either just the localpart, or the full mxid.
+    - `? password` - password to set for the new account.
+If none is provided a base64 string of 35 bytes will be generated and returned.

 - `deactivate <mxid/localpart>`

     deactivates the given user